 Greensboro Pride does allow cancelations up to a certain point.
 Here are the dates for the 2025 Festival:

-Before June 1 – Cancel with a full refund
+Before June 1 – Cancel with a refund less $75 for fee's

 From June 1 – August 15 – Cancel with a half refund